| |

 Virtually all printers offer a variety of print styles and formats.
 For

-example, most offer both a "normal" and a "bold" weight, and many offer
+example, most offer both a "normal" and a "bold" weight, and

 different styles such as italic or double-width.
 Many printers also offer a

-variety of fonts, whether in the form of "draft" and "near-letter quality"
+variety of fonts, whether in the form of "draft" and "near-letter

-(for dot matrix printers) or recognized typefaces such as "serif" (often a
+(for dot matrix printers) or recognized typefaces such as "serif"

 form of Roman) and "sans serif" (popularly Helvetica or Swiss).